 - Check the tense of your sentences, and remain consistent throughout the essay (see below for some science writing guidelines).

 - Avoid the passive voice, it sounds weak and pathetic.
-There is no reason for being passive, strive to avoid it (it is not always possible).
+There is no reason for being passive, and it can frequently (but not always) be avoided.

 - Muscle cells are poisoned by snake venom.
 BAD